 The rest of this article is focused on teaching you how to create custom images yourself (even cheaper).

 Step 2 – Follow the “Secret Sauce” to design images like a pro

-Had I written this article a few years ago, it would’ve looked very different.
+Had we written this article many years ago, it would’ve looked very different.

 I’m not a graphic designer, and most marketers aren’t either.
 Having to learn to use a complex piece of software such as Photoshop is intimidating.